Skip to main content

 Git Submodules vs Monorepo

 For most teams, a well-organized monorepo with tools like Turborepo, Nx, or Lerna is simpler and more productive than submodules.
 Keep the code together, manage dependencies with workspace features, and use build tools to handle incremental builds.
+I've yet to meet a team that switched from monorepo to submodules and was happy about it.
+Going the other direction?
+Happens all the time.

 Commands Worth Memorizing